Office Properties Income Trust: $2.4B Office REIT Chapter 11

 The RSA establishes a detailed framework for treating each creditor class:

-Secured Creditor Treatment
+Secured Creditor Treatment.

 | Class | Treatment |